carlolagaac/kvm-terraform/README.md

 ### kvm-terraform

 See accompanying blog post at https://ebcrowder.dev/kvm-terraform/
+NOTE: this blog post no longer exists
 Terraform infrastructure for spinning up virtual machines on linux servers using:

 - [KVM](https://www.linux-kvm.org/page/Main_Page) for Linux VMs.